 We fell in love with the little village when we visited last fall and the quaint local shops.
-We warmed our hands by the bonfire warming stations they had up and down the streets.
+Previously, we warmed our hands by the bonfire warming stations they had up and down the streets.
 This time it was humid, in the high 70’s, and at one point, began to rain, but you could still feel the nostalgia of winter peeking through.
 Literally feeling like a kid in a candy shop, the brightly colored shops and rustic charm of the village beckoned.
-With shops like The Village Sweet Shop, North Pole Fudge & Ice Cream Co., A Christmas Store ‘N’ More, and North Pole Sweets and Treats you could almost hear sleigh bells and see the snowflakes begin to fall.
+With shops like The Village Sweet Shop, North Pole Fudge & Ice Cream Co., A Christmas Store ‘N’ More, and North Pole Sweets and Treats I could almost hear sleigh bells and see the snowflakes begin to fall.
 There was some magic in the air and we forgot about the hot summer waiting for us again at the bottom of the mountain.